lucius-barde/bardic-cms/README.md

 - toFileName: for basic file handling with PHP: replaces all spaces with underscores and removes all accents.
 	1. string $string: any text made of latin characters.

-- replaceAccents: replaces accented latin characters with non-accented counterparts.
+- replaceAccents (PRIVATE): replaces accented latin characters with non-accented counterparts.
 Used by Validator::toFileName.
 	1. string $s: any text made of latin characters.

-- parseForm: used for custom forms: replaces (with a regex) the following tags to their HTML counterparts.
+- parseForm: useful legacy function for custom forms: replaces (with a regex) the following tags to their HTML counterparts.
 For example in your form twig template, you can show the fields with {{ validate.parseForm(element.content) }} if element.content is not empty, and display default fields otherwise.
 This function doesn't render the submit button, default hidden fields, nor any other form tags, those should still be added manually.
 {input name "Label"} => input type text
 {email name "Label"} => input type email
 {text(area) name "Label"} => textarea